-Among the subsidiaries included in the Group's consolidated financial statements, Charter Leisure Co., Ltd.'s financial statements were not audited by us but by other CPAs.
+Among the subsidiaries included in the Group's consolidated financial statements, Charter Leisure Co.,

+Ltd.'s financial statements were not audited by us but by other CPAs.
 Therefore, in the opinion we expressed on said consolidated financial statements, Charter Leisure Co., Ltd.'s amounts listed in the financial statements were based on the audit report by other CPAs.
-Charter Leisure Co., Ltd.'s total assets as of December 31, 2021 and 2020 accounted for 1.58% and 2.82% of the total consolidated assets, respectively.
-Its net operating income for the years ended December 31, 2021 and 2020 accounted for 9.30% and 25.13% of the consolidated net operating income, respectively.
+Charter Leisure Co., Ltd.'s total assets as of December 31, 2022 and 2021 accounted for 2.09% and 1.58% of the total consolidated assets, respectively.
+Its net operating income for the years ended December 31, 2022 and 2021 accounted for 16.43% and 9.30% of the consolidated net operating income, respectively.

 Among the investments using the equity method included in the Group's consolidated financial statements, the investees' financial statements were not audited by us but by other CPAs.
 Therefore, in the opinion we expressed on said consolidated financial statements, such investees' amounts listed in the financial statements were based on the audit report by other CPAs.
-The investment amount recognized for some investees using the equity method as of December 31, 2021 and 2020 accounted for 0.86% and 1.59% of the total consolidated assets, respectively.
-The share in the profit or loss of associates using the equity method recognized for the years ended December 31, 2021 and 2020 accounted for (33.30)% and (460.31)% of the consolidated net loss before tax, respectively.
+The investment amount recognized for some investees using the equity method as of December 31, 2022 and 2021 accounted for 0.31% and 0.86% of the total consolidated assets, respectively.
+The share in the profit or loss of associates using the equity method recognized for the years ended December 31, 2022 and 2021 accounted for 3.76% and (33.30)% of the consolidated net loss before tax, respectively.

-The Group has prepared the standalone financial statements for the years ended December 31, 2021 and 2020, for which we have issued an audit report with an unqualified opinion with the "Other matters" paragraph for reference.
+The Group has prepared the Parent Company Only Financial Statements for the years ended December 31, 2022 and 2021, for which we have issued an audit report with an unqualified opinion with the "Other matters" paragraph for reference.